Rhosinjay-cyb/Azure-Terraform-Security/README.md

 ### Creation of a new directory for Terraform and configuration of its files via cloudshell

-Cloudshell was launched from Azure Portal, and a storage was specified to store created files.
-Although the creating a storage
+Azure Cloudshell was launched from Azure Portal, and a storage was specified to store created files.
+Although the integration of a storage account is optional, it keeps the file intact when the cloudshell session is restarted.
+In the cloudshell session a new directory was created and Terraform was initialized in the directory with 'Terraform init' command, followed with the configuration of .tf files.

 ![image](Images/A.Rule.png)

-### Creation of the Azure Logic App playbook
+### Deployment of Azure infrastructure with Terraform

-The playbook is created with Microsoft Sentinel incident as the trigger.
-While creating the playbook the subscription and resource group is specified alongside the tier of the Azure Logic App.
+After the neccessary files are in place, the command 'Terraform plan' was used to generate a preview of changes Terraform intends to make.

+Afterwards, 'Terraform Apply' command is used to apply the changes generated from the last command basically creating the infrastructure.

 ![image](Images/CR.Playbook.png)

+Checking through the Azure portal to confirm if the infrastructure were successfully deployed.
+It was confirmed that all of the infrastructure specified in the .tf files were created ranging from the resource group to the virtual machine.

-### Designing the workflow of the playbook
+### Configuration of security add-ons

-Following the creation of the playbook, the the workflow of the playbook from trigger to the last action was designed with the logic app designer blade.
+One of the deployed infrastructure is the virtual machine

 ![image](Images/Workflow.png)